a-nady/streamsearch/README.md

-# Stocklist*
+StreamList*

 *subject to change

 ## Overview

-Interesting in purchasing stocks, but can't keep track of what to buy?
-Stocklist is a web app allowing multiple users to search the entire NYSE/NASDAQ/AMEX for stocks and add them to your watchlist.
-For each stock, It reveals informaiton about the company, such as market cap, general description, price to earnings ratio. (maybe graph/charting)

-It records what the price was when you added the stock, and tells you how much it went up/down from when you added it to the current time.
-This tests your stockpicking skills and tells you if you make the right decision or not overtime.
+Sometimes, you want to watch a film/tv show, but because of the many streaming services nowadays, it can get confusing on where exactly you can watch it.
+This web app will allow the user to easily find out where each of the shows they want to watch belongs to what most popular streaming services (Netflix, Disney+, Hulu, TBD).
+They can make multiple watchlists, and within those watchlists can contain content from different streaming services, and also mark whether they watched it yet or not, allowing the user to keep track of what they want to watch instead of slowly going through each streaming service app.

 ## Data Model

-The application will store lists, stocks with it's respective content
+The application will store watchlists, and with the watchlist containing information like streaming service it's available on (can be multiple), title, date released, etc..

 * users can have multiple watchlists (via references)
-* each watchlist can have multiple stocks containing information about the company (by embedding)
+* each watchlist can have multiple films/tvs with containing information about the movie(not sure if possible yet)

 An Example User: